Responding to the incel ideology

 In relation to the UK, Hall (ibid.) suggests that; “In 2019 the arrest of Anwar Driouich raised the spectre of incel-inspired violence in the United Kingdom.
 Driouich had acquired a component of high explosives and seven terrorist manuals and was obsessed by terrorism and other mass casualty attacks.
 Although he had searched for materials about incels, it was accepted by the police that he did not have any “terrorist mind-set”.” (p.22)

-As well as the recent Plymouth case, there have been a handful of others recently in the UK with links to incel, including one heard in a Scottish court in January 2021 where the male had bought together a significant collection of weapons and was found to have researched incel and, more specifically, mass murders, “including some motivated by incel” (Crown Office & Procurator Fiscal Service, 2021).
+Between 2020 and 2025 there have been a handful of cases in the UK with links to incel, including one heard in a Scottish court in January 2021 where the male had bought together a significant collection of weapons and was found to have researched incel and, more specifically, mass murders, “including some motivated by incel” (Crown Office & Procurator Fiscal Service, 2021).
+Others include the Plymouth shootings in 2021 and the Southport stabbings in 2024.

-As we have already seen above however, incel linked attacks are considered to be sporadic.
+As we have already seen above however, incel linked attacks continue to be considered sporadic.

 Is this extremism and/or terrorism?